philipturner/molecular-renderer/Sources/HardwareCatalog/Simulation/NCFMechanism/README.md

 ## Addendum: Diagonalizing the Moment of Inertia

 To go all-in on rigid body dynamics, I am rewriting the internal representation of `MM4RigidBody`.
 One beautiful part about this IR is how atoms are stored.
-Then are shifted into a local coordinate space where `[0, 0, 0]` is the center of mass.
+They are shifted into a local coordinate frame where `[0, 0, 0]` is the center of mass.
 They are also rotated so the cardinal axes align with the principal moments of inertia.

 It took several hours, but I accomplished a stable method of eigendecomposing the matrix.
 I used the direct analytical solution to cubic polynomials, which involved some debugging of complex numbers (GPT-4 used the iterative method that 99% of people use).
 The second part was solving some systems of linear equations.
 GPT-4 was using Gaussian elimination, but there was some hidden bug I could not solve.
 Instead, I went with direct matrix inversion.